 • The sugar in fruits is combined with antioxidants that help to block inflammation that damages cells.

 Why Sugar in Fruit is Safer than Sugar in a Cookie

-When you eat a cookie made with sugar, the sugar is absorbed quickly and your blood sugar rises to high levels unless your liver can remove the added sugar.
+When you eat a sugar-added cookie, the sugar is absorbed quickly and your blood sugar rises to high levels unless your liver can remove the added sugar.
 Fruits contain soluble fiber, a gel that binds to some of the sugar and helps to prevent the sugar from being absorbed in your upper intestinal tract.
-The sugar that is bound to soluble fiber passes to your colon where bacteria there break down the soluble fiber to release the sugar and much of the sugar is absorbed many hours after you have eaten the fruit.
-When you eat a cookie, your blood sugar level will rise more than twice as high as it would have had you eaten a fruit with the same amount of sugar in it (J Agric.
-Food Chem, 1990;38 (3):753–757).
+The sugar that is bound to soluble fiber passes to your colon where bacteria there break down the soluble fiber to release the sugar, so much of the sugar is absorbed many hours after you have eaten the fruit.
+When you eat a cookie, your blood sugar level will rise more than twice as high as it would have had you eaten a fruit with the same amount of sugar in it (J Agric Food Chem, 1990;38 (3):753–757).

 However, my experience with eating large numbers of oranges has shown me that not enough of the sugar in fruit may bind to the soluble fiber to prevent a high rise in blood sugar.
 This may be particularly true of the juicy fruits, those that release a lot of liquid during the chewing process, such as oranges, watermelon or grapes.
 Eating these fruits in large quantities may have almost the same effect as drinking fruit juice.